Home School Information

 Annual Evidence of Academic Achievement Requirement Information

-The Code of Virginia Section §22.1-254.1(C) requires all parents who have filed a Notice of Intent to provide evidence of academic achievement by August 1 following each year of home instruction - regardless of the time of year you began homeschooling.
+The Code of Virginia Section §22.1-254.1(C) requires all parents who have filed a Notice of Intent to provide evidence of academic achievement by August 1 following each year of home instruction - regardless of the time you began homeschooling.

 There are several ways to meet this requirement: